A1025 road

-The A1025 is a road in Harlow, England.
-It connects the A1169 with the M11 Junction 7A.
-The extension to the M11 opened to traffic on 10 June 2022.
-The road previously terminated on the A414, and before that it was allocated to a road in Norwich, which is now the A147 and A1242.
-In the road traffic statistics for 2020, the road sees 8400 vehicles per day between A1169 and A1019, but 28700 vehicles per day between the A1019 and A414.
+The A1025 is a significant road located in Harlow, England, serving as a vital transportation link within the region.
+It connects the A1169 with M11 Junction 7A, facilitating access to the motorway network for local and through traffic.
+Notably, an of extension to the M11 was opened to traffic on 10 June 2022, enhancing connectivity to the motorway.
+The road previously terminated on the A414, Before its current designation. and before that it was allocated to a different route in Norwich, which is now the A147 and A1242.
+In the road traffic statistics for 2020, the road accommodates 8,400 vehicles per day, while this significantly increases in between A1169 and A1019, with 28,700 vehicles per day with the A1019 and A414, indicating higher traffic volume towards the latter section.